oscarychen/building-efficient-api/readme.md

 > GET http://localhost:8000/api/cars-3/

-> Response code: 200 (OK); Time: 908ms (908 ms); Content length: 21567548 bytes (21.57 MB)
+> Response code: 200 (OK); Time: 978ms (978 ms); Content length: 23856443 bytes (23.86 MB)

-And now we are able to get this API to return in under 1 second with 100k records with data from two tables.
+And now we are able to get this API to return in about 1 second with 100k records with data from two tables.

 ### Chapter 8: Other performance considerations
 At this point we have optimized the API from database query to response serialization.
 There are still some other areas that would affect API performance: